View Ben Tong's Obituary on www.swtimes.com/ and share memories

 Ben Tong

-Ben Thi Tong, 81, of Springdale entered into rest June 2, 2019.
-She was born July 17, 1937, in Muang La, Vietnam, and was a refugee from Laos in 1984.
-She retired from Simmons in Van Buren.

-She is survived by her daughters, Penny Quang of Van Buren, Jenny Vongdara of Paris, Nong Arounnothay of Charleston, Maxine Inthavong of Springdale and Laetitia Thong and Khambounheuang Thi-Chan-Hom, both of France; sons, Savanh Luong of Springdale, Vanh Luong and Van-Kou Thong, both of France, and Jacky Luong and Ben Luong, both of Springdale; and several grandchildren and great-grandchildren.

 Funeral service will be 1 p.m.
-Saturday, June 8, 2019, at West Ark Church of Christ, 900 N. Waldron Road, Fort Smith, with interment to follow at Forest Park Cemetery.
+Saturday at West Ark Church of Christ with burial at Forest Park Cemetery under the direction of Lewis Funeral Chapel in Fort Smith.

-Pallbearers will be Savanh Luong, Jacky Luong, Ben Luong, Phillip Inthavong, Phinit Vongdara and Luang Thong.
+She is survived by six daughters, Penny Quang of Van Buren, Jenny Vongdara of Paris, Nong Arounnothay of Charleston, Maxine Inthavong of Springdale and Laetitia Thong and Khambounheuang Thi-Chan-Hom, both of France; sons, Savanh Luong, Jacky Luong and Ben Luong, all of Springdale, and Vanh Luong and Van-Kou Thong, both of France; and several grandchildren and great-grandchildren.